JetBrains/Qodana/topics/gitlab.md

    <img src="gitlab-exposed-artifacts-expanded.png" alt="Available actions for a given exposed Qodana artifact" width="706" border-effect="line"/>

 ## Quality gate and baseline

+<link-summary>You can use the --fail-threshold number and --baseline path/to/qodana.sarif.json lines in the script block
+to invoke the quality gate and baseline features.</link-summary>

 You can use the `--fail-threshold <number>` and `--baseline <path/to/qodana.sarif.json>` lines in the `script` block to invoke the [quality gate](quality-gate.topic) and [baseline](baseline.topic) features.